Surgeon general urges US fight against COVID misinformation

 Teachers, he said, should expand education on media literacy and critical thinking.
 Journalists, he suggested, should work to responsibly debunk health misinformation without inadvertently spreading it further.
 And public health officials and doctors, he suggested, should do a better job answering questions and explaining why public health guidelines sometimes change based on new information.

-While some groups that push health misinformation do so for profit, Murthy wrote that many Americans may be spreading bogus information without intending to cause harm.
+While some groups that push health misinformation do so for profit, Murthy wrote that many Americans may be spreading false information without realizing it.

-“Misinformation hasn’t just harmed our physical health — it has also divided our families, friends, and communities," Murthy wrote.
+“Misinformation hasn’t just harmed our physical health — it has also divided our families, friends, and communities," Murthy wrote in the advisory.
 “The only way to address health misinformation is to recognize that all of us, in every sector of society, have a responsibility to act.”